Search Results: About 8 Search for save-rivers

 Can We Clean Our Rivers from Our Homes?

+A few kids were tracking their paper boat in a river.
+Who was to say they would discover dirty truths.
 During heavy rains, they overflow and flood courtyards.
 These become a breeding ground for mosquitoes.
 Open defecation near these drains causes the faecal matter to flow into households.
 The poorly designed toilet pits don't help either, he had explained.
 Pushpa was jolted when she heard the bell ringing and was swarmed into her class by the excited students.

 Why talk about River Pollution?